bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
+# 3.3.5
+Upgrade for improved capability to style pagination links

 # 3.3.4
 Upgrade to avoid a deprecated filter notice being displayed if using a custom login logo with WordPress 5.2 and when WP_DEBUG is true.